bchadd/online_chessql/readme.md

 - `create_openings_table(conn_str: str) -> None`: Creates the `openings` table in the database if it doesn't already exist.
 - `drop_tables(conn_str: str) -> None`: Drops the `games`, `stats`, and `openings` tables from the database.
 - `load_rated_games_df() -> pd.DataFrame`: Loads the rated chess game data from the `chess_games.csv` file into a Pandas DataFrame.
-- `add_cols(rated_df: pd.DataFrame) -> pd.DataFrame`: Adds additional columns to the DataFrame containing calculated values.
+- `add_cols(rated_df: pd.DataFrame) -> pd.DataFrame`: Adds additional columns to the DataFrame containing calculated aggregated values (average rating 'avg_rating', rating disparity 'rating_diff', and upset 'upset').
 - `df_to_db(rated_df: pd.DataFrame, engine: Engine) -> None`: Transfers the DataFrame data to the `games` table in the database using SQLAlchemy.
 - `insert_stats(conn_str: str) -> None`: Populates the `stats` table with statistics based on game ratings.
 - `insert_opens(conn_str: str) -> None`: Populates the `openings` table with data related to specific chess openings.
+- `create_summary_view(conn_str: str) -> None`: Creates a view in the database named 'summary'.
+Note that *the view will always be overwritten if the function is only being used within the main() function*.
+- `export_view_csv(conn_str: str) -> None`: Writes the 'summary' view to a CSV named 'rated_summary.csv' in the project directory. *This CSV will be overwritten without warning*, so the data in the created 'rated_summary.csv' will always refer only back to the state of the database after the most recent time the main() function ran.